 Yes!
 You can make pesto to use up your basil and then either store the pesto in the fridge or the freezer.
 See my recipe for dairy-free pesto that gets made in a food processor.

-Favorite Healthy Recipes Using Basil
+Favorite Healthy Recipes Using Fresh Basil

 I hope you make this recipe!
 If you do, please leave a comment and a starred review below.